LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 - `.min(paths, values)`
 - `.max(paths, values)`

-Lets use the `.add` method to see how we can modify our optical system.
+Let's use the `.add` method to see how we can modify our optical system.

 ```python